Book Meeting

 1. UX Designer:

-The role of a UX designer is to create a positive and meaningful user experience.
+The role of a UX designer is to create a positive and meaningful user interface experience.
 Their primary responsibilities include:

 • Conducting user research to understand the needs and behaviours of users